A Note from Lisa, February 2018.

 The next natural step came when Lisa self-published The Easy Cut-Flower Garden in 2011. a 100-page guide on how-to grow and harvest a small home cutting garden.
 Her program travels began to spread from Texas to Oregon to New York City and she went on to become published with Cool Flowers in 2014 (St. Lynn’s Press) and Vegetables Love Flowers (Cool Springs Press 2018.)

-Lisa’s farm, known as The Gardener’s Workshop is still a small market flower farm, hosts a website that sells Lisa’s books and DVDs and includes an abundance of gardening and farming educational information.
+Lisa’s farm, known as The Gardener’s Workshop is still a small market flower farm, and an online garden shop.
+The online store sells the same seeds, tools, supplies, and seed starting equipment that Lisa uses as well as signed copies of her books.
 Lisa’s simple, instructive, and delightful gardening messages are reaching far beyond any expectation she ever had.

 The Gardener’s Workshop Team: